IHTC wishes to thank authors who submitted papers under the initial Call. These papers are under review.

 Please note that all submissions will undergo a Plagiarism Check before being assigned for blind peer review by members of the IEEE IHTC 2021 International Technical Programme Committee Members (TPC), who are all experienced subject matter experts.

-While experienced researchers and practitioners are invited to submit draft papers by 31 July, we would like to encourage community representatives, volunteers and other stakeholders who have early stage research or implementation results to share either as Oral Presentations or Short papers to also submit proposals for consideration.
+While experienced researchers and practitioners are invited to submit draft papers, we would like to encourage community representatives, volunteers and other stakeholders who have early stage research or implementation results to share either as oral presentations or short papers to also submit proposals for consideration.

 Presenters can choose to submit:

-Abstract for Oral Presentation Only – Deadline 31 May Those interested in making an Oral Presentation are invited to submit a structured abstract of c.300 words by 31 May.
+Abstract for Oral Presentation Only – Secondary Deadline 08 October Those interested in making an Oral Presentation are invited to submit a structured abstract of c.300 words by the secondary deadline of 08 October.

 Abstract Submissions for Oral Presentation Only should be 300 words in length, prepared as a pdf file.
 Abstracts should be structured to clearly share the following key information:

 TPC Members will review these submissions for scope, and provide potential presenters with actionable, constructive feedback whether or not your submission is provisionally accepted.